brandongillett/ReverseShell/README.md

 None at the moment.
 (As newer versions get released requirements.txt might be in place).

 ### Installing
-After downloading the repository to get this running you do not need much as for the client script is currently hard coded and will be implemented for users to create custom scripts.
+After downloading the repository to get this running you do not need much as the client script is currently hardcoded and will be implemented for users to create custom scripts.
-Just run the rshell.py with python3 with admin priveledges.
+Just run the rshell.py with python3 with admin privileges.

 ```
 sudo python3 rshell.py
 ```

-From here the host side is all setup, we just need to run the client.py on the clients computer.
+From here the host side is all setup, we just need to run the client.py on the client's computer.

 ```
 sudo python3 client.py